Inverness: Post-medieval

 In 1562, during the progress undertaken to suppress Huntly's insurrection, Mary, Queen of Scots, was denied admittance into Inverness Castle by the governor, who belonged to the earl's faction, and whom she afterwards caused to be hanged.
 The Clan Munro and Clan Fraser of Lovat took the castle for her.
 The house in which she lived meanwhile stood in Bridge Street until the 1970s, when it was demolished to make way for the second Bridge Street development.

 Beyond the then northern limits of the town, Oliver Cromwell built a citadel capable of accommodating 1,000 men, but with the exception of a portion of the ramparts it was demolished at the Restoration.
-The only surviving modern remnant is a clock tower.
+A clock tower today called Cromwell's Tower is located in the Citadel area of Inverness but was actually part of a former hemp cloth factory built c.
+1765.

 Inverness played a role in the Jacobite rising of 1689.
 In early May, it was besieged by a contingent of Jacobites led by MacDonell of Keppoch.
-The town was actually rescued by Viscount Dundee, the overall Jacobite commander, when he arrived with the main Jacobite army, although he required Inverness to profess loyalty to King James VII.
+The town was rescued by Viscount Dundee, the overall Jacobite commander, when he arrived with the main Jacobite army, although he required Inverness to profess loyalty to King James VII.

-18th and 19th centuries
+18th century

-In 1715 the Jacobites occupied the royal fortress as a barracks.
-In 1727 the government built the first Fort George here, but in 1746 it surrendered to the Jacobites and they blew it up.
-Culloden Moor lies nearby, and was the site of the Battle of Culloden in 1746, which ended the Jacobite rising of 1745–46.
+In 1715, the Jacobites occupied the royal fortress as a barracks.
+In 1727, the government built the first Fort George here but, in 1746, it surrendered to the Jacobites and they blew it up.
+Culloden Moor lies nearby and was the site of the Battle of Culloden in 1746, which ended the Jacobite rising of 1745–46.

-In 1783, the year that saw the end of the American Revolution and the beginning of the Highland Clearances in Inverness-shire, Cionneach MacCionnich (1758-1837), a poet from Clan MacKenzie who was born at Castle Leather near Inverness, composed the Gaelic poem The Lament of the North.
-In the poem, MacCionnich mocks the Highland gentry for becoming absentee landlords, evicting their tenants en masse in favor of sheep, and of "spending their wealth uselessly", in London.
-He accuses King George III of England both of tyranny and of steering the ship of state into shipwreck.
-MacCionnich also argues that truth is on the side of George Washington and the Continental Army and that the Scottish Gaels would do well to emigrate to the New World before the King and the landlords take every farthing they have left.
+In 1783, the year that saw the end of the American Revolution and the beginning of the Highland Clearances in Inverness-shire, Coinneach MacChoinnich (1758–1837), a poet from Clan MacKenzie who was born at Castle Heather, then known as Castle Leather (Caisteal Leothair), composed the Gaelic poem The Lament of the North.
+In the poem, MacChionnich mocks the Highland gentry for becoming absentee landlords, evicting their tenants en masse in favour of sheep, and of "spending their wealth uselessly", in London.
+He accuses King George III both of tyranny and of steering the ship of state into shipwreck.
+MacChionnich also argues that truth is on the side of George Washington and the Continental Army and that the Scottish Gaels would do well to emigrate to the New World before the King and the landlords take every farthing they have left.